-Analyze That -- ** (out of 5) (2002)
+Analyze That (2002) / Comedy-Thriller

 Cast: Robert De Niro, Billy Crystal, Lisa Kudrow, Joe Viterelli, Cathy Moriarty

-Directed By Harold Ramis
+Director: Harold Ramis

-ANALYZE THAT starts off with Paul Vitti doing a short prison stint, but with months to go before going before the parole board, attempts to his life are being made.
+Analyze That starts off with Paul Vitti doing a short prison stint, but with months to go before going before the parole board, attempts to his life are being made.
 Vitti knows that the mob families are warring with each other and they all fear Vitti's entrance into the mix, so no one really wants to see his release.
 Vitti hatches a plane whereby he can remove himself from prison by acting crazy, singing show tunes and whatnot, and psychiatric counsel is deemed necessary.
 Enter Dr. Barry Sobel, his former shrink, who is entrusted with full care of Vitti but also full responsibility should he be faking or re-enter the crime world.
 Sobel is having problems of his own in the stress department, what with the death of his father and running the business, as well as the new responsibility of taking care of one of the country's most dangerous criminals, and one whose life is in constant jeopardy on top of it.

-ANALYZE THIS didn't need a sequel, but if one had to be made, ANALYZE THAT chose the wrong direction to go.
+Analyze This didn't need a sequel, but if one had to be made, Analyze That chose the wrong direction to go.
 The main plot is contrived enough as it is, but considering the paltry amounts of entertainment once the story is underway, it hardly seems worth the effort.
 Even if you enjoyed the first film, you'd have to be the kind of person who never got tired of seeing the same jokes over and over to get enough enjoyment out of the humor in this unoriginal sequel.
-ANALYZE THAT is a complete waste of talent and money, and unfortunately, our time.
+Analyze That is a complete waste of talent and money, and unfortunately, our time.
 Here's hoping that Vitti never needs psychological counseling again.